Focusing on the Achievable: Absolute to Functional Zero

 Functional Zero envisions the following web of cooperation:

-Step 1: primary public systems stop people from experiencing homelessness in the first place through measures such as affordable housing, increased income support, mental health services and policies supporting youths leaving the foster care system.
+Step 1: government ministries stop people from experiencing homelessness in the first place through measures such as affordable housing, increased income support, and mental health services.

 What are the advantages of a Functional Zero end to homelessness?

-Functional Zero safeguards the health and well-being of vulnerable individuals by helping them find homes quickly.
+Functional Zero safeguards the health and well-being of vulnerable individuals by helping them move into a home quickly.

-Moreover, Functional Zero is cost-effective, because it prevents people from experiencing homelessness at the level of public services.
-This reduces the costs that arise when vulnerable individuals use emergency services, such as shelters, hospitals, police services and the criminal justice system.
+Functional Zero also reduces the costs that arise when people without homes use emergency services, such as shelters, hospitals, police services and the criminal justice system.

-Finally, Functional Zero keeps all of us in Calgary focused on creating solutions to the issue of homelessness.
-Having a measurable and achievable goal keeps us on track as we work towards ending homelessness for good.
+Finally, Functional Zero keeps all of us in Calgary focused on the unified fight against homelessness.

 Together to Zero: Calgary’s Plan to End Homelessness